SkiFire13/master-thesis/chapters/background/6-game-characterization.typ

   $
 ]

-Another advantage of representing selections using such formulas is that they can be simplified when it becomes known that some position for player 0 is winning or losing, which corresponds to the assigning either true or false to a $[b, i]$ atom and propagating that through the operators it is contained in.
-In the parity game this would translate to either removing some moves for player 0, due to them being winning for 1, or replacing some player 0 moves with a smaller number of them that do not give player 1 the option to reach positions that are winning for player 0.
+Another advantage of representing selections using such formulas is that they can be simplified when it becomes known that some position $[b, i]$ for player 0 is winning or losing.
+This corresponds to the assigning either true or false to the atom $[b, i]$ in the formula and propagating that through the operators it is contained in.
+In the parity game this would translate to either removing some moves for player 0, due to them being winning for player 1, or replacing ,moves for player 0 moves with a smaller number of them that do not give player 1 the option to reach positions that are winning for player 0.
 This is already exploited in the existing implementation of the symbolic algorithm @flori to potentially remove lot of edges at once, thus simplifying the game, while preserving the winners on all positions.

 // Seen from another point of view, a logic formula $phi$ for $E(b, i)$ represents whether $b$ will be below the solution for $x_i$, expressed as a boolean expression in function of whether some elements of the basis will be below the solutions for some variables, represented by the atoms $[b, i]$.
 Then $E(b, i)$ represents all the possibly partial assignments that make the formula true, while $M(phi)$ represents only a subset of possibly partial assignments such that no valid assignment exist that is not a superset of those included.